David123car7/LearnOpenGL/README.md

 # LearnOpenGL
-This repository documents my progress as I follow along with the LearnOpenGL book.
+This repository contains all my code as I follow along with the [LearnOpenGL book](https://learnopengl.com/book/book_pdf.pdf).